Using Artificial Intelligence for Price Discrimination

 Does that last one ring any bells?
 Remember how the legions of Uber critics were hating on the world’s biggest startup because they were employing “price discrimination”?
 Well check this out:

 If a business is able to make more money as a result of higher demand by servicing the highest bidders, there seems to be nothing wrong with that.
 Put yourself in the shoes of the business owner, and you’ll immediately lose any notion of “discrimination”.
 It’s no different from how those horrible airlines price seats for their flights.
 It all comes down to figuring out what is the maximum spend you can extract from a customer based on each unique “buying moment”.
-It’s called “behavior based pricing” and Perfect Price introduces the idea in their 47-page “Ultimate Guide to Pricing Strategy” which you can download here if you have the time.
-If not, here is the basic gist.
+It’s called “behavior based pricing” and Perfect Price introduces the idea in their 47-page “Ultimate Guide to Pricing Strategy.”
+Here is the basic gist.

 If you sell widgets online like Amazon does, you would intuitively look at the people who actually bought a product and try to increase sales based on what worked for successful purchases.
 According to Perfect Price, you would be “ignoring as much as 99.5% of the behavior data by only focusing on what’s selling”.
 Here’s the idea behind “behavior based pricing”: